Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Design

 \subsection{Inference}

-For a new user's mobility trajectory generation, we first identify cached users whose context information (e.g., profile and date) is most similar to that of the new user.
-If no cached user exceeds the predefined similarity threshold, we directly invoke the fine-tuned LLM to generate a new reasoning chain and mobility activities, which are then stored in the cache for future reuse.
-Otherwise, if a similar cached user is found, we have strategies for searching reasoning chains in the cache:
+To generate a trajectory for a new user, we first find the cached users whose context (e.g., profile and date) is most similar.
+If no cached user passes a predefined similarity threshold, we call the fine-tuned LLM to generate a fresh reasoning chain and its activities, and store them in the cache for reuse.
+If a similar cached user exists, we search the cache for a reasoning chain using one of the following strategies:

-\begin{itemize} \item \textbf{Follow existing chains.} We directly use the reasoning chain of the most similar cached user for the new user.
+\begin{itemize}[leftmargin=*, nosep] \item \textbf{Follow existing chains.} We directly use the reasoning chain of the most similar cached user for the new user.

 \item \textbf{Explore alternative chains.} Starting from the reasoning chain of the retrieved similar user, we go through the chain and randomly select a node as a branching point.
 From this point, we search the cache for several candidate latent-space embedding nodes from other reasoning chains based on embedding similarity.
 A latent-space evaluator then scores these candidates and selects the most plausible one.
 The selected node is appended to the current chain, after which we repeat the above procedure by selecting a new branching point and extending the chain again.
 This process is repeated for a fixed number of iterations.